kaarl77/memory-mate/AppDesign.md

    - **Flow**:
      1. User navigates to the chat section
      2. User asks about past activities or upcoming events
-     3. System retrieves relevant journal entries or reminders
+     3. System retrieves relevant journal entries or index
      4. AI assistant provides a natural language response
      5. User can ask follow-up questions for more details
    - **Outcome**: User receives assistance recalling important information

 4. **Automatic Reminder Creation**
    - **Actor**: User with memory impairment
-   - **Goal**: Create reminders through natural conversation
+   - **Goal**: Create index through natural conversation
    - **Flow**:
      1. User navigates to the chat section
      2. User mentions an upcoming task or appointment in conversation
      3. AI assistant recognizes the intent and extracts details
      4. System suggests creating a reminder with the extracted information
      5. User confirms, and the system creates the reminder
-   - **Outcome**: User creates reminders through natural interaction
+   - **Outcome**: User creates index through natural interaction

 ### Secondary Use Cases